Mesmerizing Monaco 🇲🇨

 My biggest regret was not taking pictures.
 At that time, I wanted to enjoy gazing at all the seaside French Riviera cities we would see.
 Indeed, I had a great time and the happiness I felt would remain in my heart nevertheless.

-From Nice Airport, we hopped on the bus going to Beausoleil, a city right outside Monaco.
+From the Nice Airport, we hopped on the bus going to Beausoleil, a city right outside Monaco.
 Beausoleil, meaning "beautiful sun," was the location of our hotel.
-It was only a few meters from the border.
-But even before reaching Beausoleil, we already passed by certain parts of Monaco.
+It was only a few meters from the border, but even before reaching Beausoleil, we already passed by certain parts of Monaco.

 Seamless Architecture.
 Just one of the sights we passed by on our way to Beausoleil. |